SEB-9-BH/u4-sql-joins-lab/exercise/README.md

 - `psql -f users.sql`
 - `psql -f users_movies.sql`

-After that, you are all set to write the queries requested below.
+After that, you are all set to write the queries requested in `queries.sql`.

 ## Instructions
 For this lab, you are expected to use the psql command line interface.